 Bureau Chief Vince Line, Arapahoe County Sheriff’s Office

 This program compresses the very best content and resources into five days of immersive learning.
 The first session takes place at The Nature Place, where participants will be removed from their day-to-day lives and immersed in the program.
 The Nature Place is a comfortable mountain retreat and conference center located on a 6,000 acre privately owned ranch, one hour west of Colorado Springs.
 Visit www.thenatureplace.net for more information.
-Sessions 2 and 3 will be held at the Daniels College of Business on the University of Denver campus.
-These next two sessions are in-person and include both individual classroom participation and group/team work.
+Sessions 2 and 3 will be either virtual (fall) or in-person (winter and spring, as University policies allow).
+These sessions include both individual participation and group/team work.
 The dates and assignments are strategically spaced to allow participants to apply what they have learned and to return to the team with stories of success and insightful questions, further customizing the program as it progresses.
-The final session includes a graduation ceremony where supervisors and leadership teams are invited to attend.
+The final session, which occurs on site, includes a graduation ceremony where supervisors and leadership teams are invited to attend.